What We Do

 Over the years we have designed, implemented and trained others to maintain various landscaping projects, primarily at municipal buildings and signage.
 Examples include the new Crossville library, welcome to Crossville signs and the waterfall project on the Main Street hill.
 Schools, museums and the Cumberland County Playhouse have also been recipients of these community services.
 Click to see recent projects.

 CCMGA maintains a "Speakers Bureau" that provides speakers for community organizations on horticultural topics.
 These short presentations cover a wide variety of related topics including landscape design, tree identification, growing vegetables and tomatoes, water gardens, and managing wildlife among others.
 We provided 11 of these learning experiences in 2019.
+The COVID-19 restrictions meant that we did not give presentations in 2020.

 Classes at the Garden